-White Cliffs Area
+White Cliffs & surrounds

-White Cliffs opals
+Opals in White Cliffs

 The town of White Cliffs is home to Australia's oldest commercial opal field.
 Mining began here in the 1880s and people have flocked here ever since hoping to find their fortune.
-Go underground into a working mine with the Red Earth Opal Mine Tour and try your hand at uncovering these glittering gems.
+Go underground into a working mine with the Red Earth Opal Mine Tour and try your hand at uncovering one of these glittering gems.

 Red Earth Opal is home of the rare double Pseudomorph, commonly known as the White Cliffs opal pineapple, Outback NSW